xvrrr/AI-Creator/readme.md

 ## Command Line Usage
 ```
-Users only need to configure the corresponding YAML file in the AI-Creator/environment/config directory (a template is provided).
+Users only need to configure the corresponding YAML file in the AI-Creator/environment/config directory.

-Note: You need to enter your own key and URL in the config.yml file.
+Note: Users need to enter your own key and URL in the config.yml file.
+Additionally, configure the corresponding YAML file for each function (e.g. if users want to create 马保国 video，you need to configure mad_tts.yml)
+And store the data in the appropriate folder under dataset directory.
+We have provided configuration templates in the respective YAML files, with examples given in comments.

 Then, run the following command and enter their requirements:

 cd AI-Creator